kyleskin/kyleskin.github.io/_posts/2016-02-07-hello-world.md

 ---
 layout: post
-title: My First Blog Post
+title: Hello World
 ---

-first post
+This is my first post on my new blog.
+I'm using the Creative template from Start Bootstrap and converting it into jekyll using a tutorial from jekyll.tips.